kailash-manasarovar/statement/docs/timeline/2023/november.md

 - It's a great job and I'm very excited about my new role.

 !!! tip "Corruption in Spain again?"
-    - I do wonder if there were any corrupt machinations behind my employment as the company is very Spanish and I was earning heaps of money!
-    - A honey-trappers wet-dream indeed.
+    - As I am writing my book, I started to wonder about corrupt machinations behind my employment with Polygon as the company is very Spanish and I was earning heaps of money!
+A honey-trappers wet-dream indeed.
+    - It came just after the [Torus](august.md#head-hunted-by-ex-polygon-director) nonsense job which was obviously part of the extreme hacking I was subject to.
+    - Were Polygon founders involved in that too, and by extension everything else that was going on?
+    - In retrospect, my assignment with Polygon seems to be just another example of [the porn fatwa](../early-years/2003.md#porn-fatwa), especially when we consider Nadim, and the [Pakistani Brit making threats of sexual violence towards me in Bali](../2024/may.md#the-pakistani-yorkshire-man).
+    - What's not clear is how many of the men I have worked with had seen [child rape-gang porn with me in it](#first-time-they-flash-up-my-naked-16-year-old-body-on-x) and/or knew I was being drugged and sedated in my apartment in Denia, and how the criminal gangs intended to rob and murder me when I was run through, like they do with all the other women, and now children.
+    - I'm wondering if my role at zkSync was also part of the conspiracy, as the men at that organization built up the stress and tension to extraordinary levels on the run up to [12th June 2023](../2023/june.md#monday-12th-june-2023).
+    - "It's what they do", as [Paqui had said to me in class](../2024/january.md#i-tell-paqui-im-being-terrorized-by-teachers-and-staff-at-the-conservatory).

 - I was interviewed by [Nadim Kobesi](https://nadim.computer/); *apparently* an engineer and cryptographer.
 - Every time he speaks, he prefaces his words with "as an engineer" or "as a security expert", in case we forget I suppose.